k-int/folio-grails-module-demo/README.md

 from your folio directory, cd into okapi and start up a new okapi.
 You might find this best done in a separate shell window for ease of debug

     cd okapi
+    # mvn install if you need to build
     java -Dloglevel=DEBUG -jar okapi-core/target/okapi-core-fat.jar dev

 This will launch a transient okapi (No persistent storage of tenants and modules).
 Lets verify that by starting a new shell, and running